 Chief Executive Officer

-Mr. Jabbour is a Co-Founder and President of Matinas BioPharma and has served as President since March 2016.
-Prior to that, he served as Executive Vice President, Chief Business Officer and General Counsel since October 2013.
+Mr. Jabbour is a Co-Founder of Matinas BioPharma and has served as President since March 2016.
+Since October 2013, he served as Executive Vice President, Chief Business Officer and General Counsel.
 Mr. Jabbour has extensive experience in the pharmaceutical and healthcare industries, both domestically and internationally.
 Previously he served as Executive Vice President, General Counsel & Secretary of MediMedia, a diversified health care services company.
 Prior to MediMedia, he was the Senior Vice President and Head of Global Legal Affairs for Wockhardt Limited, a global pharmaceutical and biotechnology company.
 Immediately prior to that, he served as Commercial Counsel and Assistant Secretary for Reliant Pharmaceuticals, a GlaxoSmithKline subsidiary.
 Earlier in his career, he held positions as counsel at Alpharma and in private practice at Lowenstein Sandler, PC.
 Mr. Jabbour earned his J.D. from Seton Hall University School of Law in Newark, New Jersey and a B.A. in Psychology from Loyola University in Baltimore, Maryland.